 Why Are Sulphur Levels Being Limited?

 When sulphur burns it produces sulphur dioxide which is a catalytic poison and contributes to degradation of an engine’s emission control systems.
-In addition sulphur dioxide is one of the atmospheric pollutants responsible for ‘acid rain’, just two reasons why there has been a need to significantly reduce the sulphur contents of fuels.
+In addition, sulphur dioxide is one of the atmospheric pollutants responsible for ‘acid rain’.
+There are just two of the reasons why there has been a need to significantly reduce the sulphur contents of fuels.

 For further information on the fuels supplied by Crown Oil, please see our fuel products page.
 You can also order fuel by filling in our fuel quote form or speak to our friendly fuel experts on 0845 130 9777.